- Accounting Basics

 Below is the list of FY for Apparel Companies.

 We note that most of the banks follow the Calendar year-end for financial reporting purposes.

 Education Companies Fiscal year

-In the above article, we looked at why there is a need of having a definite term, “FY” and understood its meaning.
+In the above article, we looked at why there is a need for having a definite term, “FY” and understood its meaning.
 For the curious ones, there are multiple sources on web highlighting the advantages of choosing a particular period as its FY.
 In general, the decision of choosing an FY for a company is very specific to its business cycle, the reporting deadlines of the country in which it operates and demographics.

 This has been a guide to what is Fiscal Year and its meaning.
 Here we discuss the need for a fiscal year along with its advantages.
-We also take examples of fiscal year and highlight its differences relative to the calendar year.
+We also take examples of a fiscal year and highlight its differences relative to the calendar year.
 You may learn more about accounting from the following articles –